[A tribute to ‘Frank Richards.’]

 “I say, H-Harry, old man, you … you wouldn’t shove an old school chum out into the snow at Christmas?”

 Harry thought of his own narrow escape.
-At this very moment he could be eating Christmas dinner with Quelch and Matron in Greyfriars refectory, listening to Quelch telling boring stories of ex-pupils, and quoting Virgil!
+At that very moment, he could be eating Christmas dinner with Quelch and Matron in Greyfriars refectory, listening to Quelch telling boring stories of ex-pupils, and quoting Virgil!
 “Oh, all right, come on in, Bunter, I daresay we can find you some Christmas grub!”

 Bunter came in, wiping his wig of snow off onto the hall carpet.
 “Oh, I say, that … that’s good of you, Wharton.
 I wouldn’t want much, just a slice or two of turkey, well maybe three or five, and some roast spuds wouldn’t go amiss, and …”